-(a) Three (3) employees from the Public Works unit holding valid Occupational First Aid Tickets, or equivalent, approved by the Workers' Compensation Board, shall be paid a premium of one dollar and twenty-five (\$1.25) per hour for all hours worked.
+(a) Three (3) employees from the Public Works unit holding valid Occupational First Aid Tickets, or equivalent, approved by the Workers' Compensation Board, shall be paid a premium of one dollar and twenty-five (\$1.25) per hour.

 Any of the designated employees are eligible for reimbursement of the cost of tuition when such employee successfully completes a W.C.B. approved Industrial First Aid Course.